peppermintpatty5/pocket-youtube/README.md

 - MySQL
 - PHP :persevere:

-> "This is the weapon of a web engineer.
-Not as clumsy or as random as Node.js.
-An elegant stack for a more civilized age." - *Ben Kenobi*
+> "Your father's LAMP-saber.
+This is the weapon of a web engineer.
+Not as clumsy or random as Node.js.
+An elegant stack for a more civilized age."
+>
+> \- *Obi-Wan Kenobi*

 ### Apache Configuration